Programming-with-Mati/Programming-With-Mati/tutorials/kafka-streams/voice-command-parser/README.md

 * Easier to scale, because there is no data store involved
 * Because each event is independent, the processing is threadsafe

-Anyway, most applications can manage to be purely stateless, that's why we will introduce the concept of [Stateful Processing]() in the following tutorials.
+Anyway, most applications can't manage to be purely stateless, that's why we will introduce the concept of [Stateful Processing]() in the following tutorials.

 ## KStream
 The High-level DSL brings a powerful abstraction to deal with Stateless processing.
 It's called `KStream`.
 It represents a stream of events independent of each other.